 Day 3: Castle View SRT walkers camp to Banshee SRT walkers camp

-Elevation and difficulty: Moderate.
-Steep uphill and downhill sections.
+Elevation and difficulty: Moderate-difficult.
+Steep uphill and downhill sections, rough surface and many obstacles.
 Slippery creek crossings—water level may be high with dangerous, fast flowing currents after rain.

 Topographic map sheets: Glen Rock 9342-23 and Townson 9342-22